Linux-Club-KSU/copyparty-LCKSU/README.md

   * replacing the `g` permission with `wg` would let anonymous users upload files, but not see the required filekey to access it
   * replacing the `g` permission with `wG` would let anonymous users upload files, receiving a working direct link in return

+if you want to grant access to all users who are logged in, the group `acct` will always contain all known users, so for example `-v /mnt/music:music:r,@acct`

 anyone trying to bruteforce a password gets banned according to `--ban-pw`; default is 24h ban for 9 failed attempts in 1 hour

 and if you want to use config files instead of commandline args (good!) then here's the same examples as a configfile; save it as `foobar.conf` and use it like this: `python copyparty-sfx.py -c foobar.conf`